 Concentration 1: Bioarchaeology.
 Students will focus their studies on the excavation of ancient tombs and the analysis of human skeletal remains.
 PIARA has an incredible sample of mummified and non-mummified remains.
 Students will develop and/or refine their ability to: identify human bones, determine the sex and age of human remains, and document the number of individuals (MNI) present in commingled contexts.
 They will also learn more advanced bioarchaeological analysis skills by documenting ancient diseases and nutritional deficiencies (paleopathology), identifying evidence for mechanical and violent trauma, and recognize the techniques of trephanation and cranial modification.
 Students will also reconstruct mortuary practices at Hualcayán through a consideration of funerary architecture, context, entomology, and material association (textiles, ceramics, metal objects, and macrobotanical remains).
 Finally, students will learn the proper techniques for the cleaning and curation of skeletal materials.
-Participants must be comfortable working in small, enclosed tomb spaces.
+Participants must be comfortable working in small, enclosed spaces.

 Concentration 2: Artifact analysis.
 Students will analyze excavated artifacts from Hualcayán to construct and interpret artifact assemblages across space and time.
 PIARA excavations have amassed an extensive and varied artifact collection from a variety of contexts and prehistoric periods; from this collection, or from artifacts uncovered during the field school, students will select a specific theme, area, and/or period to intensively study.
-Students will learn to perform detailed attribute analysis on these artifacts, with a primary focus on ceramics, with introductory training in the identification of animal remains (zooarchaeology), lithics, and textiles.
-Training will include illustration, photography, and reconstruction/restoration.
-Students will also learn to process soils through fine-screening and flotation in search of small artifacts and macrobotanical remains.
-Participants will process new materials from current excavations as well as already excavated materials.
+Students will learn to perform detailed attribute analysis on these artifacts, with a primary focus on ceramics, and introductory training in the identification of animal remains (zooarchaeology), lithics, and textiles.
+Training will also include illustration, photography, and reconstruction/ restoration.
+Finally, students will learn to process soils through fine-screening and flotation in search of small artifacts and macrobotanical remains.
+Participants work with materials from both current and past excavations in our field laboratory with more than 10,000 artifacts.